sakanomichi/SillyTavern-Ghostfinder/README.md

 ## Features

-### 🕯️ Candle Button (Default Mode)
+### 🕯 Lantern Button (Default Mode)

-A candle button appears in your chat interface.
+A lantern button appears in your chat interface.
 Click it to:

 1. **Jump to previous boundary** - Scrolls to the most recent boundary message before your current position
 2. **Click again** to find earlier boundaries - Each click takes you to the next boundary up in the conversation